 Since its founding in 1976, Problem-Based Learning (PBL) has been the backbone of education at UM.
 Placing the learning process of the student firmly at the center through the PBL approach is the core of UM’s educational vision.

 Our educational principles create a way of learning that differs from traditional university education.
 Under the supervision of a tutor, students work together in a small team to tackle real-life challenges: an active way of learning that gives students better retention of knowledge, enhances their motivation and encourages them to develop skills that are essential for the labour market in the 21st century.

-In essence, PBL revolves around four learning principles: constructive education, learning in a relevant context, collective learning, and self-directed learning (CCCS).
+In essence, PBL revolves around four learning principles: constructive, contextual, collaborative, and self-directed learning (CCCS).